School Safety & Building Culture with Mark Hamstra

 Tim Van SoelenThe CACE RoundtableLeave a Comment

-The schools that parents want to entrust their children to_________ (fill-in-the-blank).
-The schools that students want to be invited into __________ (fill-in-the-blank).
 Fill-in-the-blank questions are some of my favorites.
 While they remain on the lower end of Bloom’s Taxonomy (comprehension and understanding), they are relatively easy to write (as a teacher) and relatively easy to answer (as a student).
-It … Read More
+It seemed almost like cheating when the teacher was kind enough to provide a word bank off to the right of the list … Read More